-We see that the 3GB quota requested is divided across the OSTs, with each OST having an initial allocation of 10MB blocks.
+We see that the requested quota of 3 GB is divided across the OSTs, each OST with an initial allocation of 10 MB blocks.
 The MDS line shows the initial 200 inode allocation.

 It is very important to note that the block quota is consumed per OST.
 Much like free space, when the quota is consumed on one OST, clients may be unable to create files regardless of the quota available on other OSTs.